Here is the talented cast and crew who make up the heart of Musical Mayhem Cabaret:

 Susie Carey - Bio coming soon!

-Kirsten Cummings: Kirsten was born in Scotland to American parents, and has been confused ever since.
+Kirsten Cummins: Kirsten was born in Scotland to American parents, and has been confused ever since.
 She spent most of her youth moving around the world as a Navy brat, spending the most time in the UK.
 She started singing before she learned to speak and got the acting bug while in the chorus of "Guys and Dolls" at age 15.
 Kirsten is a Lady, in that she owns land in Scotland: two parcels (" . . . tracks of land.")
-She has two degrees in Theatre, runs the library at a middle school, and lives with her husband and numerous animals.
+She has two degrees in Theatre, runs her school district's central library, and lives with her husband and numerous animals.

 Tristan Kluge - Tristan was born and raised in Miramar, Florida with an obsessive love of Disney and two parents who encouraged zir creativity and love of performance.
 Zie first learned how to harmonize from watching High School Musical, which came in handy during zir first stage appearance as part of the choir in a fifth grade school play.
 Throughout middle school, zie danced with the Arizona Ballet Company, and then in high school, zie found zir place as the gayest member of the Tucson High Advanced Girls Chorus.
 After high school, zie took a break from performing to develop some of zir other interests, like drawing, owning ferrets, and becoming a peer sex educator.
 Now Tristan seeks to rekindle zir passion for the performing arts with Musical Mayhem Cabaret.